bencoveney/learning-assembly/projects/allocator/allocator.md

 - [ ] Header and footer writing could probably be consolidated.
 - [ ] Probably some local variable rearrangement is redundant.

+### Error Scenarios

+Could optionally be handled

+- [ ] Deallocating a block which has already been deallocated.
+- [ ] Allocating 0 bytes.
+- [ ] Deallocating a block which is off either end of the heap.
+- [ ] BRK/SBRK failing to allocate.

 ## References

 - https://www.youtube.com/watch?v=UTii4dyhR5c